Diana Russini refuses to back down on Steve Sarkisian to Titans stance despite Longhorns HC publicly calling out media over 'false' report

 Ad

 Sarkisian also highlighted how he had to release a public statement to prevent panic in Texas' locker room and among his players.
-He is currently in the middle of his fifth campaign with the program and his second year in the SEC.
-The No.20 Longhorns are 6-2 after Saturday's victory over Mississippi State.
+He is in the middle of his fifth season with the program and his second year in the SEC.
+The No. 20 Longhorns are 6-2 after Saturday's victory over Mississippi State.

-Ex-NFL star Taylor Lewan shares his thoughts on reports linking Steve Sarkisian to the Titans
+Ex-NFL star Taylor Lewan shares his thoughts on report linking Steve Sarkisian to the Titans

 Ad